 If your kidneys don’t work properly, dialysis can provide life-saving blood filtering.
 But, to have regular dialysis you need a dialysis access point.
 That’s where Texas Heart and Vein Multispecialty Group provides help.
-With offices in Greater Heights and Downtown Houston, Texas, and a third office in Kingwood, Texas, the team of skilled surgeons can create your dialysis access point and then offer comprehensive vascular access care long term.
+With offices in Greater Heights and Downtown Houston, Texas, Pearland, Texas, and an office in Kingwood, Texas, the team of skilled surgeons can create your dialysis access point and then offer comprehensive vascular access care long term.
 Call the office in your area or arrange your consultation online.

 In dialysis access surgery, a skilled surgeon creates a new access point for dialysis equipment that cleans your blood of waste and excess fluids.

 Your veins aren't strong enough to survive repeated needle sticks you need for regular dialysis.
 Dialysis access surgery significantly alters or reinforces your access vein to prevent collapse.

 If your kidneys don't work like they should to clean your blood, dialysis can save your life.
 Dialysis uses a machine to do the jobs that your kidneys normally do, including removing extra fluid, wastes, and toxins from your blood.